evenyosua18/auth2/README.md

 # Oauth2 Implementation
 Oauth2 as a microservice.

-For project structure explanation based on this [repository](https://github.com/evenyosua18/template-project-structure)
+For project structure, based on this [repository](https://github.com/evenyosua18/template-project-structure)

 ### Tech Stack
 - Sentry